Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Representation

-\\ Sample-level uncertainty refers to the uncertainty in the model's prediction for \textit{one} sample.
-For example, Qian et al. \cite{qian2024harnessing} measure it by perturbing an input sample and observing the variance in its predicted probabilities.
-This type of uncertainty quantifies how much the model's prediction can change when the input is slightly modified. \textit{Adversarial samples} are a prime illustration of such uncertainty.
+Sample-level uncertainty refers to the uncertainty in the model's prediction for \textit{one} sample. \textit{Adversarial samples} are the prime illustration of such uncertainty.
+For example, Qian et al. \cite{qian2024harnessing} measure it by perturbing an input sample and observing how much the model prediction can be changed.

-By adopting adversarial attack methods such as FGSM \cite{goodfellow2014explaining}, PGD \cite{madry2017towards}, or CW attacks \cite{carlini2017towards}, one can generate adversarial samples that manipulate the model's predictions by very limited perturbations.
-These adversarial samples essentially highlight regions where the model is uncertain and highly sensitive to small changes, and thus serve as a practical proxy to quantify sample-level uncertainty, with regions of the input space that produce significant shifts in model predictions being areas of high uncertainty.
-Formally, adversarial attacks can be defined in two alternative ways:
+By adopting adversarial attack methods such as FGSM \cite{goodfellow2014explaining} and PGD \cite{madry2017towards}, adversarial samples leading to high task-specific loss $\mathcal{L}$ can be generated.
+These adversarial samples essentially highlight regions where the model is uncertain and sensitive to small changes, and thus serve as a practical proxy to quantify sample-level uncertainty.
+Formally, adversarial attacks can be defined: